We are glad you are here! Partner with us to unlock your potential, transform your struggles into opportunities, and reach your goals.

 STEVE RITTER, LCSW

-Steve is the Founder and Executive Director of the Midwest Institute & Center for Workplace Innovation.
+Steve is the Founder and Executive Director of Elmhurst Counseling.
 He has served as a teacher, author, consultant, human resources director, health care administrator, and licensed clinical social worker since 1977.
 A fellow of the American College of Healthcare Executives, Steve has provided coaching, therapy and team development services to thriving schools, businesses and organizations.
 Steve is the author of Team Clock: A Guide to Breakthrough Teams.
 He is also the Founder and CEO of the Team Clock Institute, LLC.
 Steve teaches on the faculty of the Center for Professional Excellence at Elmhurst College where he earned the President’s Award for Excellence in Teaching in 2000 with subsequent nominations in 2005 and 2010.

 KERRY GALARZA, MS OTR/L

 Kerry is a pediatric occupational therapist and the Clinical Director of Elmhurst Counseling.
 She provides specialized assessment and home-based intervention with children of all ages and their families.
 Kerry engages clients with naturally occurring, meaningful home-based methods to empower autonomy and maximize functioning.
 While providing focused experience in sensory processing disorder and emotional regulation, Kerry partners with the network of professionals collaborating in the targeted care of each child’s circumstances.
 Kerry also provides family-centered occupational therapy services addressing a range of developmental delays in collaboration with the Illinois Early Intervention Program.